-The Best Irish Desserts
+Most Famous Irish Desserts

 Ireland is known for producing some of the best dairy products in the world and tourist often try the best Irish desserts in Dublin.
 Irish chefs use the country’s rich and varied dairy products to make delicious Irish puddings and desserts.
-If you travel to Ireland, be sure to try the delicious desserts of this country.
+If you travel to Ireland, be sure to try the delicious desserts of this country. because of the long heritage and rich culture in Ireland, there are various iterations to this desserts depending on the parts of the country.
+Though most f them are very close to original flavor as local people tend to follow the traditional recipes.

-Carrageen Moss pudding
+Carrageen Moss pudding Made out of Irish Moss

 This traditional Irish pudding is made from Chondrus Crispus.
 Crispus is a species of red seaweed called Irish moss or Carrageen moss.
 To prepare this dessert, seaweed is cleaned and dried, then it is placed in hot water and boiled in milk.
 When heated, algae produce their own gelling agent; This gelling agent is combined with sugar, eggs and vanilla extract to create a soft and light dessert.
 This pudding is usually served cold.

 Irish truffles are made using the Swiss method of mixing chocolate, fresh cream, butter and, of course, adding some Bailey’s Irish drink.
+This dessert is more expensive since it uses a more complicated process and much more premium coffee powder.
+Still, you can see them being offered throughout traditional festivals and famers markets here.

 Porter Cake is one of the Irish desserts that is served according to the traditions of this country on St. Patrick’s Day.
 This cake has long been one of the most popular desserts of the Irish people.
 The use of a dark beverage such as Guinness, dried fruits and a combination of spices along with cake ingredients to make the cake porter makes this dessert very special and distinctive despite its simplicity.